jruwaard/aph_ema_handbook/docs/instruments.md

 alerts.
 These alerts might occur at an inconvenient social moment.

-## Points to consider
+## Points to Consider

-  - Internet access: For example, consider 1) continuous or partial internet access during data collection, 2) whether participants require a certain amount of mobile data or access to WIFI, and 3) the required security of the Network used.
+  - *Internet access*: For example, consider 1) continuous or partial internet access during data collection, 2) whether participants require a certain amount of mobile data or access to WIFI, and 3) the required security of the Network used.

-  - Mode of delivery 1: EMA can be collected with a designated app, or via a web-based questionnaire for which a notification for completion of the survey is send via an email or SMS.
+  - *Mode of delivery 1*: EMA can be collected with a designated app, or via a web-based questionnaire for which a notification for completion of the survey is send via an email or SMS.

-  - Mode of delivery 2: It is possible to make use of participants’ own devices (fitness device, tablet, smartphone) or borrow them a designated device.
+  - *Mode of delivery 2*: It is possible to make use of participants’ own devices (fitness device, tablet, smartphone) or borrow them a designated device.

-  - Choosing the right mode of delivery: Consider possible issues such as 1) software updates, 2) compatibility issues if using participants device, 3) whether EMA data needs to be stored locally (because of lack of internet access) before it can be uploaded to the central system and the storage capacity of the device this requires.
+  - *Choosing the right mode of delivery*: Consider possible issues such as 1) software updates, 2) compatibility issues if using participants device, 3) whether EMA data needs to be stored locally (because of lack of internet access) before it can be uploaded to the central system and the storage capacity of the device this requires.

-  - Stigma: Issue of “stigma” of participating in an EMA study e.g. need to explain the carrying/wearing of a device that might not complement participants’ look/lifestyle.
+  - *Stigma*: Issue of “stigma” of participating in an EMA study e.g. need to explain the carrying/wearing of a device that might not complement participants’ look/lifestyle.